 This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
-Our policy applies to all school staff, teaching and non-teaching, paid and unpaid, including governors.
+Our policy applies to all school staff, teaching and non teaching, paid and unpaid, including governors.
 Teaching assistants, mid-day supervisors, secretaries as well as teachers can be the first point of disclosure for a child.
 Concerned parents/carers may also contact the school and its governors.

-This policy is written in the recognition that Berkshire Child Protection procedures are followed in line with Bracknell Forest Local Safeguarding Board expectations.
+This policy is written in the recognition that Berkshire Child Protection procedures are followed in line with Bracknell Forest Safeguarding Board expectations.

-In addition to the Berkshire Child Protection Procedures, it is an expectation that all Bracknell Forest Schools follow the Statutory Guidance 'Working Together to Safeguard Children' (2018) and the DfE Statutory Guidance 'Keeping Children Safe in Education' (June 2019) with effect from 2nd September 2019.
+In addition to the Berkshire Child Protection Procedures, it is an expectation that all Bracknell Forest Schools follow the Statutory Guidance 'Working Together to Safeguard Children' (2018) and the DfE Statutory Guidance 'Keeping Children Safe in Education' (September 2020).
 Easthampstead Park Community School ensures that all staff have read and understood Part 1 and Annex A of the 'Keeping Children Safe in Education' guidance.